-The cut and paint method is the best technique for large or woody weeds.
-Contact the Parks and Wildlife Service (PWS) or the Department of Primary Industries, Parks, Water and the Environment (DPIPWE) for advice first.
+This is the best technique for large or woody weeds.
 Cut all stems as close to the ground as possible.
 A horizontal cut prevents runoff of poison.
-Apply herbicide to the cut stems immediately (within 20 seconds).
+Apply herbicide to cut stems within 20 seconds.
 For creepers, climbers and some other woody plants it is possible to scrape the woody stem and paint with herbicide.